dmbarbour/awelon/ABC.md

 Text is modeled is a list of small natural numbers (in range 0 to 1114111).
 Lists are modeled using a structure of form `µL.(1+(a*L))`.

 Aside: The design of ABC is avoiding vowels, to avoid spelling naughty words.
 It isn't a strong design constraint, and I have used `o` due to visual similarity with the traditional function composition operator.
-Use of `@` will also be avoided, such that `\n@` can serve as a visible in-band stream separator.
+Also, use of `@` (64) and backquote (96) will be avoided to support hosting ABC in external streams or texts.

 ## Tokens and Capabilities